ArchipelagoMW/Archipelago/docs/entrance randomization.md

 logic to generate a valid world layout by connecting the partially connected edges you've defined.
 After you have done that, your region graph might look something like the following diagram.
 Note how each randomizable entrance/exit pair (represented as a bidirectional arrow) is disconnected on one end.

+> [!WARNING]
+> It is highly recommended to use explicit indirect conditions when using Generic ER.
+Failure to do so may lead to an
+> increased failure rate if your dead end regions are required in logic rules as Generic ER would have no way to
+> determine they are required when performing randomization and treat them accordingly.

 ```mermaid
 %%{init: {"graph": {"defaultRenderer": "elk"}} }%%